moderncv/moderncv/README.md

 ## A modern curriculum vitae class for LaTeX

-**moderncv** provides a documentclass for typesetting curricula vitae in various styles.
-Moderncv aims to be both straightforward to use and customizable, providing five ready-made styles (classic, casual, banking, oldstyle and fancy) and allowing one to define his own by modifying colors, fonts, icons, etc.
+`moderncv` provides a documentclass for typesetting applications (curricula vitae and cover letters) in various styles. `moderncv` aims to be both straightforward to use and customizable, providing five ready-made styles (classic, casual, banking, oldstyle and fancy) and allowing one to define his own by modifying colors, fonts, icons, etc.

-Most commands are defined in such a way that arguments are optional.
 ### Getting started
 Once you clone this repo have a look at some examples and build the manual to see if this package suits your needs.
 This can be done by issuing